Considered in Grand Committee

 Although the industry feels that there could and should have been a little more time for consultation, it appreciates the consultation that has already taken place.
 Indeed, I spoke to Mr Steven Freudmann, the chairman of the Institute of Travel & Tourism, about this legislation a few days ago.
-He expressed his view on behalf of a substantial chunk of the travel industry that this legislation goes a long way to increase consumer protection and is to be widely welcomed.
+He expressed his view on behalf of a substantial chunk of the travel industry that this legislation goes a long way to increasing consumer protection and is to be widely welcomed.

 As far as the linked travel arrangements are concerned, praise ceases there.
 Indeed, when I read and reread the linked travel arrangements I was, like the noble Baroness, completely baffled as to what it meant.
 Indeed, I was so baffled that I got the ITT to pass me the name and telephone number of a lawyer who specialises in these things.
 I rang him with some trepidation.
 Noble Lords will be aware that ringing lawyers is never a very wise thing to do.
 It is inevitably followed by a whacking great bill that makes the bank manager blanch, but on this occasion the information I requested came gratis.

-I hope I can go some way to address the noble Baroness on the situation she outlined.
+I hope I can go some way to addressing the noble Baroness on the situation she outlined.
 Having booked one aspect of a package holiday, namely the flight, she asked whether other aspects booked separately were covered under the legislation.
 My point to the Minister and the noble Baroness is that as far as I can see, and as far as the legal advice I have had is concerned, no part of the package is, in fact, covered other than the first part.
 If she makes a mistake, if that is the right term, in booking the flight and then returning to book a hotel, hire a car or whatever subsequently, that aspect of her package will not be covered under the legislation.
 I am sure the Minister will be able to tell me whether I have that right or wrong, but it indicates a weakness in the legislation.
 If we are to have these welcome packages that assist holidaymakers and package bookers, it is of some concern that the difference in treatment is not immediately apparent between those booking their package straight off and those booking parts of the package, albeit at the same time.

 I repeat that there appear to be no benefits as far as the second service is concerned.
 I would be grateful if the noble Lord will tell us whether we have it right.
 If we have, what is the department prepared to do about it?
 The travel industry generally welcomes the legislation and the proposed consultation.
 I ask the Minister to see that the travel industry is properly consulted if any difficulties arise and that its views are heard following the implementation of the directive.
 It is welcome, with a caveat about the weakness of the linked packages and the baffling nature of the legislation which, quite frankly, I did not understand.
 I am sure that the Committee, like the travel industry, will give a cautious welcome to this legislation.